FeroxFoxxo/MQReawakened/SETUP_LAUNCHER.md

 1. **2014 Client (Required for server compilation)**: Contains the DLLs needed to compile the server
 2. **2013 Client (Optional for playing the game)**: Version of the game you want to play on, defaults to what's used to compile the server (2014)
-3. **2012 Client (Optional for playing the game)**: Version of the game you want to play on, defaults to what's used to compile the server (2014)
+3. **2012 WebPlayer Client (Optional for playing the game)**: You can find these inside of the 2012 zip on the Override Client archive below.

 ### External Downloads